temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 ### API

-Because RFDs are so core to everything we do, we publish a CSV file of all the RFDs along with their state, links, and other information in the repo for easy parsing.
+Because RFDs are so core to everything we do, we automatically update a CSV file of all the RFDs along with their state, links, and other information in the repo for easy parsing.
 We then have functions in rust that allow us to easily get this information and automate or program tooling with RFD data.